On-Campus Exams - Adverse Weather

-For any exams taking place on campus, the University accepts that adverse weather may disrupt students' travel arrangements causing late arrival or non-attendance.
+For any exams taking place in-person, either on campus or in another off-campus venue, you are expected to take reasonable steps to arrive on time, including making allowance for some cancellation/delays.
+However, the University accepts that adverse weather may seriously disrupt students' travel arrangements causing late arrival or non-attendance.

-We recommend you check the exam timetable at https://www.gla.ac.uk/myglasgow/registry/exams/ to ensure that you know the dates and times of any exams taking place on campus in order to help you assess your travel options.
+We recommend you check your exam timetable to ensure that you know the dates and times of any exams taking place on campus in order to help you assess your travel options.
 If it is possible to do so safely you should take all reasonable steps to attend your scheduled examinations.

 If you arrive late you will be permitted entry to the examination hall up to one hour after the examination has started; and, unless any students have left the examination during the first hour, the invigilator has discretion to allow you to enter the examination even later than this.
 You will finish the examination at the same time as everyone else; it will not be possible to add on any extra time at the end.